pozzo-research-group/papers/autophasemap/README.md

 pip install -e .
 ```

-A simple example using a synthetic Gaussian functions as an example can be found in [this notebok]('/expts/Gaussians/gaussian_peaks.ipynb')
+A simple example using a synthetic Gaussian functions as an example can be found in [this notebok]('expts/Gaussians/gaussian_peaks.ipynb').
+This example can be run on your local machine once the `autophasemap` package is installed using the similar instructions as above.

 ## Guide to access data and notebooks for case studies in the paper